bootstrap-vue/bootstrap-vue/docs/markdown/reference/validation/README.md

         ></b-form-select>

         <b-form-invalid-feedback id="input-2-live-feedback">
-          This is a required field
+          This is a required field.
         </b-form-invalid-feedback>
       </b-form-group>